Echsecutor/NITree/README.md

 #### Trees for Tuples

-Replacing each element of the touple by its NIRoot yields the NITree for the touple.
+Replacing each element of the tuple by its NIRoot yields the NITree for the tuple.
 The root is obtained by concatenating the element root strings in the given order and applying `alg`.

 For example `("World", "Hello")` yields the NIRoot (all sub trees revealed)
 ```